This procedure relates to the following:

 - If a report has been made by Victoria Police or the Criminal Division of the Children’s Court, seek advice from the Therapeutic Treatment Board before making an application for a therapeutic treatment order or therapeutic treatment (placement) order.

-- Serve copies of the form on the child aged 12 years and older, the child’s parents and any party to the proceedings at least five days before the hearing.
-See Service of documents and Dispensation of service.
+- Download the completed application from the CMS Portal and serve copies of the form on the child aged 12 years and older, the child’s parents and a party to the proceedings at least five days before the hearing.
+The CMS Portal does not replace the need to serve documents on parties as outlined in legislation and policy.
+See procedure 1220 Service of documents and procedure 1221 Dispensation of service.

-- Complete warrant application if this is being sought as part of an application for a temporary assessment order.
+Complete warrant application via the CMS Portal if this is being sought as part of an application for a temporary assessment order.
 This application should be in a separate document.
-See Warrants.
+See procedure 1213 Warrants.

-- Complete affidavit of service.
-See procedure Affidavits and statutory declarations.
+- Complete the affidavit of service and upload to the CMS Portal.
+Ensure this is done before the hearing date.
+See procedure 1226 Affidavits and statutory declarations.

 - Prepare a disposition report: